bitpressio/bitpressio.github.io/mastering-docker-php.md

                                         <li>Customize the php.ini file in Docker</li>
                                     </ul> -->
                                     <p>
                                         Learn your way around Docker with hands-on commands.
-We'll start of with the basics so you can learn how build your first Docker image from scratch and how to run it.
-We'll then go over customizing the PHP INI file.</p>
+We'll start off with the basics so you can learn how build your first Docker image from scratch and how to run it.
+We'll then go over customizing a PHP INI file.</p>
                                 </div>
                             </div>
                         </div>